Sovereign-Labs/sovereign-sdk/module-system/sov-app-template/README.md

 }
 ```

 The `Runtime` struct acts as the entry point where all the rollup modules are assembled together.
 The `#[derive]` macro generates the necessary implementations for the `Genesis and DispatchCall` traits from the `sov-module-api` crate.
-Additionally, the macro handles some plumbing code to facilitate the integration of the modules.

 To obtain an implementation of the `StateTransitionFunction`, you can pass an instance of the `Runtime`, along with implementations of the `TxVerifier` and `TxHooks` traits, to the `AppTemplate::new(..)` method.
 This ensures that the implementation of the `StateTransitionFunction` is straightforward and does not require manual integration or complex setup steps.